KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 **Please remember to change "First Last <email@domain.com>" to be your name and email**.

 The next step is to add the SSH key to your GitLab account.
 This can be done in the [keys section](https://gitlab.com/-/profile/keys).
-Run the commands below to put the key in the copy-paste buffer and paste it on GitLab's web page.
+Run the commands below to put the key in the copy-paste buffer and paste it on GitLab's web page:

 ```console
 kali@kali:~$ sudo apt install -y xclip